wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Alternatives to secret management include:

-* Environment variables in a clear-text file loaded into <strong>operating system variables</strong>, such as:
+* <strong>Environment variables</strong> in a clear-text file loaded into <strong>operating system variables</strong>, such as:

    <pre>docker run -e VARNAME=mysecret ...</pre>

    <a target="_blank" href="https://12factor.net/config">"The twelve-factor app stores config in environment variables"</a>.

-   However, this is NOT cool because the value of variables (secrets) can end up in logs.
+   However, this is NOT cool anymore because the value of variables (secrets) can end up in logs.
 All processes have access to secrets (no RBAC).

    And this mechanism makes <a target="_blank" href="https://wilsonmar.github.io/cyber-security/#credential-rotation-lifecycle">periodic key rotation</a> manually cumbersome.